dcchut/cargo-derivefmt/README.md

-# derivefmt
+# cargo-derivefmt

 A tool for ordering derives in Rust code.

 ## Purpose

-`derivefmt` ensures that your derives are written in alphabetical order.
+`cargo-derivefmt` ensures that your derives are written in alphabetical order.

 ```rust
 // Before: pure chaos.